cbdevnet/midimonster/backends/midi.md

 ```
 #### Known bugs / problems

+To access MIDI data, the user running MIDIMonster needs read & write access to the ALSA sequencer.
+This can usually be done by adding this user to the `audio` system group.

 Currently, no Note Off messages are sent (instead, Note On messages with a velocity of 0 are
 generated, which amount to the same thing according to the spec).
 This may be implemented as
 a configuration option at a later time.